-Travel to Blenheim Palace, a monumental “country house” and home to the Dukes of Marlborough.
-Enjoy a scenic drive through the picturesque Cotswolds, passing through quaint towns and villages nestled among the distinctive rolling hills and valleys.
+Travel to Blenheim Palace, a monumental country house and home to the Dukes of Marlborough.
+Enjoy a scenic drive through the picturesque Cotswolds, passing through quaint towns and villages nestled in distinctive rolling hills and valleys.
 Travel on to York, a city founded by the Romans in the first century and a major wool trading center in the Middle Ages.

 Travel through scenic Shropshire, one of the most unspoiled parts of rural England.
 Stop in Ludlow, a quintessentially English town to see the castle and quaint old black-and-white houses.
 Continue through the lovely Welsh countryside to visit the picturesque ruins of Tintern Abbey close to the River Wye.
-Head to Cardiff and tour Cardiff Castle before enjoying a Welsh banquet with lively music and entertainment.
+Head to Cardiff and tour the splendid Cardiff Castle, which was magnificently restored in the Victorian era.
+Dine at your hotel

 Take a panoramic drive around Cardiff with a brief walk to see the principal areas and buildings.
 Head to Bath for a visit to the Roman Baths, hot mineral-rich springs that have been popular since ancient Roman times.
-Stop for lunch on your own in this historic spa town.
+Take time to explore on your own in this historic spa town.
 Then marvel at the prehistoric circle of vast monoliths of Stonehenge at Salisbury Plain and learn about the primitive building methods used to create such an enduring monument.
-In London, the evening is free to explore and dine in one of the city’s many restaurants.
+In London, the evening is free to explore and dine in one of the city's many restaurants.

-Spend a day of independent sightseeing in London by Hop-On, Hop-Off bus tour around the many famous landmarks.
-There are a number of different routes to choose from including a walking tour and a cruise on the River Thames.
+Enjoy a day of independent sightseeing in London by Hop-On, Hop-Off bus and tour around the many famous landmarks as you please.
+You can choose from a number of different routes, including a walking tour and a cruise on the River Thames.

 Your program ends after breakfast.